Windows has a feature named on-screen keyboard that supposed to be an emergency option in case the physical keyboard is damaged or not responding.

 2. Then the On-Screen Keyboard will appear on a separate window like this.

-This interface is quite good for a touchscreen device, thanks to its bigger button.
+This interface is quite compact for a touchscreen device, thanks to its bigger button.
 It also has additional buttons that nearly replicate all physical keyboard buttons.

 Windows 10 has a great new Settings menu that comparable to Control Panel on the older Windows version.
 This new interface is covering almost the entire OS configuration seamlessly.

-1. Click Start Menu and select the Settings icon which represented by gears shape.
+1. Click Start Menu and select the Settings icon which is represented by gears shape.

-2. On the Windows Settings, select Ease of Access option.
+2. On the Windows Settings, select the Ease of Access option.

 3. Look at the left sidebar, click Keyboard, then enable the On-Screen Keyboard.